SinkerNL/general/FARMStack/README.md

 ## MongoDB
 In this tutorial, mongoDB atlas is used (mongodb.com/cloud/atlas/signup).
 We will not necessarily use this.
 I will simply use a Docker container that will spin up a MongoDB instance, and afterwards we'll use MongoDB Compass to connect to it.

+The Dockerfile for this can be found under the backend folder.